fastapi/fastapi/docs/en/docs/tutorial/body.md

 * Validate the data.
     * If the data is invalid, it will return a nice and clear error, indicating exactly where and what was the incorrect data.
 * Give you the received data in the parameter `item`.
-    * As you declared it in the function to be of type `Item`, you will also have all the editor support (completion, etc) for all of the attributes and their types.
+    * As you declared it in the function to be of type `Item`, you will also have all the editor support (completion, etc.) for all the attributes and their types.
 * Generate <a href="https://json-schema.org" class="external-link" target="_blank">JSON Schema</a> definitions for your model, you can also use them anywhere else you like if it makes sense for your project.
 * Those schemas will be part of the generated OpenAPI schema, and used by the automatic documentation <abbr title="User Interfaces">UIs</abbr>.